Graduate Diploma of Psychology (Advanced)

 Course rules

-To complete the Graduate Diploma of Psychology (Advanced) students must pass 8 credit points and meet the following course rules to be eligible to graduate:
+To complete the Graduate Diploma of Psychology (Advanced) you must pass 8 credit points.
+This includes:

 • 8 credit points of core units